hands-on-cloud/hands-on.cloud/hugo/content/Terraform recipe - Managing AWS VPC - Creating Public Subnet/index.md

 One of the essential tasks of your cloud infrastructure management is managing your VPC’s networks.
 In this article, we’ll learn how to declare the most commonly used configuration:

-* Public subnet
+* Public subnet.

 In the [Terraform recipe - Managing AWS VPC - Creating Private Subnets](https://hands-on.cloud/terraform-recipe-managing-aws-vpc-creating-private-subnets), we’ll extend this infrastructure by adding a private subnet to our VPC.

 You may find complete sources in my [GitHub repo](https://github.com/andreivmaksimov/terraform-recipe-managing-aws-vpc-creating-public-subnet).

-## VPC with a single public subnet
+## VPC with a single public subnet.

 Configuration for this scenario includes a virtual private cloud (VPC) with a single public subnet, Internet Gateway, and Route Table to enable communication over the Internet.
 AWS recommends this configuration if you need to run a single-tier, public-facing web application, such as a blog or a simple website.